tentwentyfour/remaim/README.md

 **Note**: All tasks and comments will be created by the user whose Phabricator API key you will be using.
+We recommend to create a bot account that has access to all projects on your Phabricator instance.

 The tool currently also presumes that you have created user accounts for all your collaborators in Phabricator since the Conduit API does not allow to create new accounts.